 Italian trade union leaders last night resumed their talks with Prime Minister Andreotti for the second time in two days.

-Italian trade union leaders last night resumed their talks with Prime Minister Andreotti for the second time in two days.
+Background: Italian trade union leaders last night resumed their talks with Prime Minister Andreotti for the second time in two days.
 The talks are aimed at reaching a compromise on reducing labour costs, the main obstacle to a vital international monetary fund loan for the country.
 The IMF credit of 530 million dollars is tied to though conditions including a brake on the device by which wages rise automatically with the rise in living costs.
 The unions of course are adamantly against this idea and have urged for other solutions in an effort to cut down about costs.

 Meantime, the Minister of the Treasury, Gaetano Stammati flew yesterday to Washington to convince IMF officials to soften their conditions.